rnett/find-regex/README.md

 * `regex` - the regex to look for.
 Can use any syntax supported by Kotlin JS.

 * `files` - files to check.
 This happens before commands are run.
 Comma separated list, will be un-quoted un-escaped unless enclosed in `'`.
 * `commands` - commands to check the stdout of.
 Comma separated list, will be un-quoted un-escaped unless enclosed in `'`.
 * `require-match` - whether to error if no match is found.
 Defaults to true.
+If false and no match is found, output `match` will be the empty string.
 * `group` - the capture group to use as output.
 Can be 0 to use the entire match.
 Default is `1`.
 * `ignore-case` - whether the regex should ignore case.
 Defaults to true.
 * `multiline` - whether the regex should be multi line.
 Defaults to false.

 #### Outputs

 * `match` - the match or match group, according to `group`.

 ### Example